A powerful plot

 Since then, I have become involved in shaping the direction of our gardening and growing project.
 We started growing wild flowers this year and we grow lots of edible plants, fruit and vegetables: from lettuce, rocket, mustards and chards to tomatoes, carrots, strawberries, pumpkins and courgettes.

 Being involved in FROGS and going to the park has been a breath of fresh air – quite literally.
 My partner Brigid and I are at home all day on our own without seeing anybody, except when we go to the park in the mornings.
 It gives me a place to go to get some fresh air and exercise, and it’s become an essential part of my day.
 Lots of people come up to talk to us when we’re working on our plants – they’re really surprised that you can grow all that produce in the middle of London and they’re fascinated by what we’re doing.
-The park has really changed over the past two to three years.
+The park has really changed over the past few years.

 I think it’s also really important that the park is a community space, so you can’t be too precious about things.
 Sometimes it gets really busy, with people sunbathing and the kids coming out after school to use the playground.
 When I come out in the mornings, I mostly meet and chat to dog walkers.
 I think it’s key that the park fulfils all of those different community functions.